Rutgers logo

 Economic Justice and Resource Allocation

 Faculty employ quantitative tools to analyze issues such as income inequality, access to sustainable employment, and the distributional impacts of environmental policies.
 This research integrates economic principles with actionable policy recommendations to ensure marginalized communities benefit from advancements in sustainability and resource management.
 This theme aligns closely with other areas, such as international development, sustainability, and health/wellness, delivering comprehensive and equitable solutions.
+Rather than being a separate area of focus, economic justice and resource allocation is a foundational principle that conditions everything we do in the department, including our research and scholarship, student experiences, and community engagement.